Hello everyone!

 - Confirm the action.
 The status should change to "Stopped (deallocated)", which is the correct state.

-To turn it back on:
+To turn it on again:

 - In the Azure portal, access your VM.